opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param src: Input image.  ``CV_8UC1``  and  ``CV_8UC4``  source types are supported.

-    :param dst: Output image type.
-The size and type is the same as  ``src`` .
+    :param dst: Output image type with the same size and type as  ``src`` .

     :param ksize: Kernel size.